ruoyann/tp/docs/UserGuide.md

 #### Saving data

-StudyTrackers data is saved in the hard disk automatically after any command that changes the data.
+StudyTracker's data is saved in the hard disk automatically after any command that changes the data.
 You can rest assured that you do not need to save your data manually.

 #### Editing the data file